On arithmetic progressions in symmetric sets in finite field model: Introduction

 \paragraph{Organization of the paper} In the following we prove Theorems~\ref{thm:poly} and~\ref{thm:removal}.
 In Section~\ref{sec:prelim} we introduce some notation, as well as the local limit theorem we use in the remaining proofs.

-For convenience of a more casual reader, in Section~\ref{sec:three} we prove the same-set case of Theorem~\ref{thm:poly} for $q=3$.
+For convenience of a less committed reader, in Section~\ref{sec:three} we prove the same-set case of Theorem~\ref{thm:poly} for $q=3$.
 This proof utilizes main ideas of our technique, while being somewhat less technical and lighter in notation.

 We proceed to prove Theorem~\ref{thm:poly} in Section~\ref{sec:poly} and Theorem~\ref{thm:removal} in Section~\ref{sec:full}.
 Each of the latter three sections is intended to be self-contained.